telia-oss/terraform-azurerm-github-actions-wif/README.md

 See references below for more information about Workload Identity Federation for Microsoft Azure and GitHub Actions.

+## Requirements

+- Existing Azure Active Directory (AD) tenant.
+- Permissions to create and manage Azure AD applications and service principals.
+- Existing GitHub repository with GitHub Actions enabled, and GitHub Actions environments configured.
+- Logged in to Azure CLI using `az login`.
+- Credentials fo GitHub, either using a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps).

 ## Features

-- Create and manage Azure Active Directory (AD) applications and service principals for GitHub repositories' environments.
+- Creates and manage existing Azure Active Directory (AD) applications and service principals for GitHub repositories' environments.
-- Configure GitHub repository environments with Azure environment secrets.
 - Assign custom and built-in Azure RBAC roles to the service principal associated with each environment.
-- Support for both creating new Azure AD applications and referencing existing ones.
+- Configures trust against GitHub through GitHub Actions environments with Azure AD application federated credentials.
+- Configure existing GitHub repository with environment secrets, that provides required configurations.

 ## Usage

+The following example creates a new Azure AD application and service principal for each environment in the repository `my-repo`.
+The service principal is assigned the built-in Azure RBAC role `Contributor` for the subscription `your-subscription-id` in the environment `staging`.
+The service principal is assigned the built-in Azure RBAC role `Reader` for the subscription `your-subscription-id` in the environment `production`.
+The service principal for the environment `production` is configured to use an existing Azure AD application with the ID `your-existing-application-id`.

 ```hcl
 module "azure_gha_wif" {